Self management is a confusing concept that often includes so many moving parts it becomes hard to keep track of anything.

-Knowing why something matters not only helps pull out the necessary factors in the expectation being built, but it also helps you to understand why the work you do matters and allows you to mentally prioritize your work accordingly.
+Knowing why something matters increases employee engagement and motivation.
+It helps you to understand why the work you do matters and allows you to mentally prioritize your work accordingly.

 On that same note, if the only response is "because I said so", that hints at the likelihood of this not being an important task that probably shouldn't be a job expectation.

 However, if you ask why it's important and the response is, "Because our customers depend on us.
 If they are calling, it's because they have a question or problem that only we can help with.
 Good and prompt service means they can rely on us and will remain a loyal customer.
 Bad service means they will never buy from us again, give us bad reviews, and tell others to not buy from us either.
 That will cost all of us our jobs."

 Now, answering phone calls seems important.